Bayes Model Selection with Path Sampling: Factor Models and Other Examples: What Do Actual Computations Tell Us?

-where $\Lambda_t=(\lambda_1,[0_{i};t\lambda_{2,i+1};\lambda_{2,(i+2,\dots,p)}])$.
+where $\Lambda_t=(\lambda_1,[0_{i};t\lambda_{2,i+1};\lambda_{2,(i+2,\ldots,p)}])$.

-As in the case of small model true, the max likelihood under both models are close, and generally the two models are close, suggesting fluctuations are less likely and true BF isn't very large.
+As in the case of the small model true, the max likelihoods under both models are close, and generally the two models are close, suggesting fluctuations are less likely and true BF is not very large.
 This seems generally to lead to stability of computation of BF.

-Also the parameter $\lambda'_2$ is now one dimensional.
+Also, the parameter $\lambda'_2$ is now one dimensional.
 So the score function is more likely to be small than when $\lambda'_2$ is a vector as under PS.
-We also notice that in each step the score function is not anymore proportional to $\frac{\lambda'_2}{t}$ but rather to $\frac{\lambda'_{2i}}{t}$ which will be much smaller in value, hence reducing the fluctuation and loss of mass.
+We also notice that in each step the score function is not anymore proportional to $\frac{\lambda'_2}{t}$ but rather to $\frac {\lambda'_{2i}}{t}$ which will be much smaller in value, hence reducing the fluctuation and loss of mass.

-Computational implementation shows it to be stable for different MCMC-size and grid size regarding MCMC-variance and also produces smooth curve of $E_t(U)$ for every single step.
-Here we use MCMC-size of 5000/50000 and grid size of .01 for our study and report the corresponding estimated BF values for two datasets from 1-factor and 2-factor model respectively.
-The MCMC-standard deviation of the estimates along with the mean of the estimated value over 10 MCMC runs are reported in Table 7.
-PS-SC has smaller variance than PS under both $M_0$ and $M_1$.
-In Section 2 and Subsection 3.4, we argue that, at least under $M_1$, PS-SC provides a better estimate of BF.
+Computational implementation shows it to be stable for different MCMC size and grid size regarding MCMC-standard deviation and also produces a smooth curve of $E_t(U)$ for every single step.
+Here we use an MCMC size of 5000$/$50,000 and grid size of 0.01 for our study and report the corresponding estimated BF values for two data sets from 1-factor and 2-factor models, respectively.
+The MCMC-standard deviation of the estimates along with the mean of the estimated value over 25 MCMC runs are reported in Table~\ref{tab7}.
+PS-SC has smaller standard deviation than PS under both $M_0$ and $M_1$.
+In Section~\ref{sec2} and Section~\ref{sec3.4}, we argue that, at least under $M_1$, PS-SC provides a better estimate of BF.

 Now we see the effect of changing the precision parameters keeping the factor loadings as before.
-The diagonal entries of $\Sigma$ are in Table 8.
-The precision of these 3 models lie in the ranges of [2.77, 6.55], [1.79, 2.44], [1.36, 1.66] correspondingly.
+The diagonal entries of $\Sigma$ are in Table~\ref{tab8}.\vadjust{\goodbreak} The precision of these 3 models lie in the ranges of [2.77, 6.55], [1.79, 2.44], [1.36, 1.66], respectively.

-We study PS-SC for 6 datasets generated from the 3 models (2 datasets with $n$=100 from each model: Data 1 from 1-factor and Data 2 from 2-factor model) and report the estimated Bayes Factor value in Table 9.
+We study PS-SC for 6 data sets generated from the 3 models (2 data sets with $n=100$ from each model: Data 1 from 1-factor and Data 2 from 2-factor model) and report the estimated Bayes factor value in Table~\ref{tab9}.